I almost gave back the advance for my first book.

 That day my inspiration was stronger than my fear.
 Inspiration led me to create a blueprint for getting my book into the world, starting with writing the way I spoke.

-Today, more than a decade after I almost gave back my advance, I’m in the midst of writing my ninth book in ten years.
+Today, more than a decade after I almost gave back my advance, I’ve written nine books in ten years.

 Once you recognize your voice matters, the words can flow.
 This is the biggest lesson I learned as a first-time author and it’s served me ever since!